temoridao/ahk/README.md

 * Custom tray icon will be automatically picked up if it located near script and has name of the script plus extension, f.e.
 Starter.ahk.ico (png, jpg supported).
 Or you can pass your own path, see CommonUtils.setupTrayIcon() method
 * Custom _Starter.exe_ icon can be specified in Config Section with _@Ahk2Exe-SetMainIcon_ directive (remove space between semicolon and `@` to enable it).
 By default, an icon named _Starter.exe.ico_ expected
 * If you need compression for your executable, place upx.exe near the Ahk2Exe.exe.
 Also note that compressed executable will have `c` (from **c**ompressed) letter appended to its name by default, f.e. _Starterc.exe_
 * Your custom code can be added at the bottom of auto-execute section or to any optional injection file(s) (need to manually create them) for compiled, non-compiled or both forms of _Starter_ (see comments in the script).
 This is a convenient method of applying common logic for all your scripts at once.
-For example, add the following code at the bottom of auto-execute section:
+For example, add the following code at the bottom of auto-execute section (or paste into one of injection files):

 ```AutoHotkey
 #include <ShellEventsWatcher>